XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/part4/4-0/README.md

 The script **create_swarm.sh** creates and configures both managers and workers of a Docker Swarm.

-> :warning: This script must be executed with `sudo`.
+> :warning: This script must be executed with `sudo` on a device where Docker has been previously installed.

 > :warning: All the hosts should have the same default login and password for an automatic deployment.